 We meet again to be sure we’re going down a path you like, offering you our feedback, and listening to your responses.
 Then back we go to the drawing board where we begin the second phase of conceptual designing.
 We meet again, refine a few more details, and either modify the conceptual design yet again or else shift to the drafting phase.

 Just how many iterations of sketching and brainstorming will this take before we start drafting?
 Hard to say.
 How quickly do you make decisions?
 Do you want to show your plans to others in your family?
 Will their input alter your direction of travel?
 How often will you change your mind?
 Hard to say where your particular path will go… and therefore how long it will take.
 Know this… our job is to help you get there as soon as possible, without rushing.

-At this point – when we have finally arrived at a conceptual solution — we often suggest that our in-house bean-counter, Patrick Martin, SWAGs the project again.
+At this point – when we have finally arrived at a conceptual solution — we have one of our in-house bean-counters, Shawn Serdahl or Justus Peterson — take this concept, the WAG information we discussed previously, and generate something more formal – a Good-Faith Estimate (GFE).
 While it can only be as accurate as the scope of the design work to date, it’s the best we have at the time.
 And its a great time for any needed mid-course correction.
 After all, the conceptual design needs to define an affordable project… it may be sufficiently accurate for you to make a decision about whether to move forward or, perhaps, redefine the project’s scope.

 Assuming that you decide to continue down the design path, we then complete the preliminary drafting.
 This includes very little detail… just the floor plan and elevation views, a cross section, and sometimes a site plan.
 At this point in the process you should spend a lot of time with the drawings to think about whether we have left something out, and to make sure it’s the project you have in mind.